lamualfa/i18next-node-mongodb-backend-next/with-express/README.md

-# Example integrate `i18next-node-mongo-backend` with `express`
+#### Example integrate `i18next-node-mongo-backend` with `express`

 ## Requirements

 - MongoDB
-> Note: May not be password protected.
+> Note: The database must not be password.
 If you still need it, do your own customization directly on the code.

 ## Usage